Protect our Right to Express Student Stories (P.R.E.S.S.) Fee Referendum

 The UCSD Guardian

-If you would like to learn more about UC San Diego's transportation services and resources offered to students, email editor@ucsdguardian.org or visit their site at https://ucsdguardian.org/
+If you would like to learn more about the UCSD Guardian, email editor@ucsdguardian.org or visit their site at https://ucsdguardian.org/